Nekkoy/Captive-Portal/README_EN.md

 # Captive Portal for Internet Service Providers

-**A simple implementation of a Captive Portal**, whose purpose is to display a placeholder page to clients with limited internet access.
+**A simple implementation of a Captive Portal**, whose purpose is to display a stub page to clients with limited internet access.

 <img src="https://raw.githubusercontent.com/Nekkoy/Captive-Portal/main/img_en.jpg" width="560" height="380">